Maritime history of Europe: Republic of Venice

-The European Age of Discovery (1400–1600)
+The European Age of Exploration (1400–1600)

-The Age of Discovery started with the Portuguese navigators, where Prince Henry the Navigator started a maritime school in Portugal, eventually leading to new shipbuilding technologies including the caravel, the carrack and the galleon.
-The Portuguese Empire led the Portuguese Kingdom to discover and map more of the globe, such as the remarkable voyage to find the sea route to India via the Cape of Good Hope.
-Initially Bartolomeu Dias left Portugal and rounded the Cape of Good Hope, with Vasco da Gama reaching the southern tip of Africa and on-wards to India.
-It was the first time in history that humans had navigated from Europe around Africa to Asia, though the Fra Mauro map suggests that ships from India had crossed the Cape of Good Hope in 1420.
+The Age of Exploration started with the Portuguese navigators, where Prince Henry the Navigator started a maritime school in Portugal, eventually leading to new shipbuilding technologies including the caravel, the carrack and the galleon.
+The Portuguese Empire led the Portuguese Kingdom to explore and map more of the globe.
+After voyages down the west coast of Africa, Bartolomeu Dias rounded the Cape of Good Hope.
+In a subsequent voyage, Vasco da Gama rounded the Cape and sailed across the open water of the Indian Ocean to reach the Indian subcontinent.
+It was the first time in history that humans had navigated from Europe around Africa to Asia.
+The Fra Mauro map suggests that ships from India had crossed the Cape of Good Hope in 1420.
 It led to the discovery of Brazil and South America, and the first circumnavigation around the world, with the Portuguese nobleman Ferdinand Magellan, sailing around the world, across the entire Pacific Ocean for the first time.

 At the beginning of the 16th century, sea clashes in the Indian Ocean as the decisive Battle of Diu, in 1509, marked a turning point in history: the shift from the Mediterranean and from the relatively isolated seas, disputed in antiquity and in the Middle Ages, to the oceans and to the European hegemony on a global scale.

 Christopher Columbus set sail in Santa Maria on what is probably history's most well known voyage of discovery on August 3, 1492.
 Leaving from the town of Palos, in southern Spain, Columbus headed west.
 After a brief stop in the Canary Islands for provisions and repairs, he set out for Asia.
 He reached San Salvador first, it is believed, (easternmost of the Bahamas) in October, and then sailed past Cuba and Hispaniola, still searching for Asia.
 He returned home in 1493 to a hero's welcome, and within six months had 1,500 men and 17 vessels at his command.